 From Warhol to Bowie: NYC’s Most Iconic Loft-Style Apartments

 The loft-style apartment is one of the most distinctive of New York City’s residences due to the city’s practice of converting industrial buildings to accommodate a growing population.
-Popular among artists in the 1960s and 1970s for their use as an affordable studio space, the high ceilings, exposed brick walls, and open floor plans became recognizable aspects of apartments in the Manhattan’s formerly industrialized neighborhoods.
+Popular among artists in the 1960s and 1970s for their use as an affordable studio space, the high ceilings, exposed brick walls, and open floor plans became recognizable aspects of apartments in the architecture of Manhattan’s formerly industrialized neighborhoods.
 Here are a few apartments that helped make lofts some of New York City's trendiest real estate.

 David Bowie’s SoHo Penthouse

 In 1999, David Bowie and his wife, Iman, purchased two loft-style penthouse apartments at 285 Lafayette Street in SoHo, where they lived with their daughter, Lexi.
 After David Bowie’s death in January of 2017, crowds of fans gathered around the building, leaving flowers and notes in a makeshift memorial to the late, great rock star.
 The building was previously a candy factory and has hosted other notable residents, including Courtney Love and Studio 54 co-founder Ian Schrager.

 The Factory where pop artist Andy Warhol held his famed parties and met with his “superstars” had three loft locations between 1962 and 1984.
 The original Factory, called the Silver Factory for the tin foil and fractured glass incorporated into the interior décor, was located in Midtown Manhattan, where Warhol rented a true industrial loft for one hundred dollars a year. in 1967 Warhol moved his studio to the sixth floor of the Decker Building near Union Square, infamous for being where he was shot by Valerie Solanas the next year.